-In order to understand SEO properly, we need to understand search engines.
+To understand SEO properly, we need to understand search engines.

-How Search Engines Work?
+How Does a Search Engine Work?

 A typical web search engine performs four primary tasks as follow:

-- Expertise, authority, and trustworthiness (EAT): How much the website and content creators simultaneously master the subject through in depth knowledge, win faith from the users as evidenced by user experience (UE) index and have high authority as proved through external citations and link building.
+- Expertise, authority, and trustworthiness (EAT): How much the website and content creators simultaneously master the subject through in-depth knowledge, win faith from the users as evidenced by user experience (UE) index, and have high authority as proved through external citations and link building.

-- Quality of the landing page: How much the page with the specific content is technically sound in terms of structured data, rich elements, speed, optimization, security and privacy protection
+- Quality of the landing page: How much the page with the specific content is technically sound in terms of structured data, rich elements, speed, optimization, security, and privacy protection.

 Important Aspects of SEO